-Sedgwick County reports Covid-19 cluster at car dealership, possible public exposure
+Sedgwick County reports COVID-19 cluster at car dealership, possible public exposure

 The Sedgwick County Health Department said there is concern that a number of people in the general population may have potentially been exposed to a staff member with COVID-19 in Sedgwick County while contagious.

-To prevent further spread of the disease, the Health Department is asking anyone that visited the business between the following dates and times to please call (316) 660-7300 or United Way of the Plains at 2-1-1 for further evaluation:
+To prevent further spread of the disease, the department is asking anyone that visited the business between the following dates and times to please call (316) 660-7300 or United Way of the Plains at 2-1-1 for further evaluation:

 - Friday, April 17, between 8 a.m. and 6 p.m.